-Alamo City Moms is excited to partner with Alamo Plastic Surgery to bring readers information on cosmetic surgery options.
+Alamo City Moms is partnering with Alamo Plastic Surgery to bring readers information on cosmetic surgery options.
 This is a sponsored post.

 To be truthful, in my 20s I thought cosmetic surgery existed only for very vain people.
 Then I had kids…

 Even though I exercise and eat healthy foods, my body is not what it was in my early 20s.
 I love my children and am grateful I was able to carry healthy babies (our bodies are so amazing!), but I didn’t feel like my body was my own anymore.
 Things weren’t where they used to be, and I didn’t recognize parts of myself.
 Often, I’d blame myself and fall into the “what if” trap: What if I just lost 10 more pounds?
 What if I tried that new cream on Amazon everyone swears by?
 What if…?

 In my time working at Alamo Plastic Surgery, I can tell you that nothing you do will get rid of those stretch marks on your stomach, the excess skin around your hips, or your sagging, deflated breasts.
 The body changes so much during pregnancy and childbirth, and some things just don’t go back to the way they were.
 If you suffer from the same “what if” cycle I did, are not blessed with the genetics of a supermodel, and child-bearing has taken a toll on your body, a Mommy Makeover may be your perfect solution.

 “Mommy Makeover” can be a mix of procedures including a breast lift or breast augmentation, liposuction, tummy tuck, fat injections (butt and/or breasts), and even vaginal rejuvenation.
 The most common “Mommy Makeover” combination is a breast lift with a tummy tuck and liposuction.
 Many patients find that the results are incredible and, with the right surgeon, often life-changing.